Selling a house after a divorce is difficult.

 Joint mortgages are a popular choice for couples buying a property together.

-It means your names are both on the mortgage documents, meaning you are equally responsible for repayments against your home.
+It means your names are both on the mortgage documents.
+So, you are equally responsible for repayments against your home.

 Most couples will have an outstanding joint mortgage when they are divorcing.

-Regardless of who is or isn’t living in the property, during this time, you are both liable for the debt, and the mortgage will need to be paid as usual.
+Regardless of who is or isn’t living in the property, during this time, you are both liable for the debt.
+The mortgage will need to be paid as usual.

-Not paying your mortgage can damage the credit history of both individuals and result in repossession if the case were to go to court.
+Not paying your mortgage can damage the credit history of both individuals.
+It can even result in repossession if the case were to go to court.

-However, if your ex is refusing to contribute to the mortgage or you are struggling to make payments, contact your mortgage lender immediately.
+If your ex is refusing to contribute to the mortgage or you can’t make payments, contact your mortgage lender.

-Many will arrange a new mortgage payment or mortgage holiday or give you some breathing space while you tackle the problem.
+Many lenders will arrange a new mortgage payment or mortgage holiday.
+Some may give you some breathing space while you tackle the problem.

 Joint owner options during divorce